VietnamKnowledgeNewsletter

 Honest take

-Vietnam is genuinely one of the best places in the world for a retiree on a modest Western pension.
-The DTV removed the visa headache.
-The remaining work is tax-residency planning and healthcare cover — both of which need a proper professional review for your specific country, not a forum post.
+Vietnam is one of the most attractive places in the world for a retiree on a modest Western pension — cost, climate, food, healthcare in major cities.
+The visa side is the catch.
+If you need a five-year residence guarantee, look at countries that actually offer one (Thailand O-A, Philippines SRRV, Portugal D7, Malaysia MM2H).
+If you can live with e-visa cycles and 183-day planning — or you qualify via marriage or investment — Vietnam is workable.
+Tax-residency planning and healthcare cover both need a proper professional review for your specific country, not a forum post.

 Comments